Johnston Optometer 1882 | George Johnston Detroit

 Johnston Optometer 1882

-The Johnston Optometer is one of the rarest instruments in the history of optometry.
-This example was rescued from an abandoned house.
+The Johnston Optometer ranks among the rarest instruments in the history of optometry.
+Someone rescued this example from an abandoned house.
 Only the sharp eye of its current owner saved it from the junk pile forever.
-It is signed and dated, making it a precisely documented piece of American optical history.
+It carries a signature and a date, making it a precisely documented piece of American optical history.

 The Inventor and Patent

 George Johnston of Detroit, Michigan invented this optometer.
-US Letters Patent No. 254,139 was granted on February 28, 1882.
-The application was filed September 18, 1881.
-The instrument is signed:
+He received US Letters Patent No. 254,139 on February 28, 1882.
+He had filed the application on September 19, 1881.
+The instrument itself carries three markings:

 What the Optometer Does

-The Johnston optometer measured refractive error — the strength of eyeglasses needed.
+The Johnston optometer measured refractive error, essentially the strength of eyeglasses a patient needed.
 The patient viewed an object through the eyepiece.
-The examiner rotated the dials until the image appeared most clear.
-The dial position indicated the prescription.
+Meanwhile, the examiner rotated the dials until the image appeared most clear.
+That dial position then indicated the prescription.

-Johnston’s key innovation was testing for astigmatism alongside short and farsightedness simultaneously.
-Before his instrument, testing for astigmatism required a separate set of cylindrical lenses and a slow, tedious process.
-Johnston’s design made the combined test both easy and accurate.
-The angle of astigmatism could also be determined mathematically.
+Johnston’s key innovation involved testing for astigmatism alongside short and farsightedness.
+Before his instrument, opticians needed a separate set of cylindrical lenses and a slow, tedious process to test for astigmatism.
+However, Johnston’s design combined both tests into one easy, accurate procedure.
+As a result, practitioners could also determine the angle of astigmatism mathematically.

 Mechanical Design

 The instrument uses four sets of revolving lens discs.
-Each disc carries a full set of test lenses of different focal powers.
-The discs mount on shafts at angles to each other.
-A hollow half-globe allows light to pass centrally through the instrument.
+Each disc carries a full set of test lenses at different focal powers.
+The discs mount on shafts set at angles to each other.
+Meanwhile, a hollow half-globe allows light to pass centrally through the instrument.
 The operator rotates each shaft independently using hand wheels and index fingers.
-A spring-pawl system prevents accidental lens displacement.
-Each disc also contains one blank opening, allowing clear vision when that set is not needed.
+Additionally, a spring-pawl system prevents accidental lens displacement.
+Each disc also contains one blank opening, so the wearer experiences clear vision whenever that set isn’t needed.

 A Known Limitation

-Accommodation — the eye’s natural ability to self-focus — could interfere with measurements.
-This was a recognized challenge with all optometers of the era.
-Despite this, the Johnston optometer represented a serious and elegant attempt to objectify the refraction process in 1882.
+Accommodation, the eye’s natural ability to self-focus, could interfere with measurements.
+Every optometer of the era faced this same recognized challenge.
+Despite this limitation, the Johnston optometer represented a serious and elegant attempt to objectify the refraction process in 1882.

 Rarity and Collectibility

-Very few Johnston optometers ever appear for sale.
-This example is a highly prized collectible for anyone interested in early American optometry and ophthalmology history.
+Very few Johnston optometers ever appear for sale today.
+Consequently, this example makes a highly prized collectible for anyone interested in early American optometry and ophthalmology history.
+Collectors may also want to browse our eye exam equipment collection for related instruments from the same era.